It’s common to see people do it, and perhaps you do it yourself – but did you know the dangers of placing a muslin wrap over a pram?

-So many of us do it, with all of the best intentions.
-When the Sun is out and you have your baby in the pram, it is a natural response to want to protect them from the Sun in a way that keeps them cool.
+So many of us do it – with all of the best intentions.
+When the sun is out and you have your baby in the pram, it is a natural response to want to protect them from the sun in a way that keeps them cool.
 You see others doing it… so why not pop a light muslin cloth or wrap over the pram to protect them?

-Kidsafe SA operations manager McKeely Denholm said while parents may think they are doing the right thing by using a blanket to shield children in prams from the sun, they are putting them in grave danger.
+Kidsafe SA operations manager McKeely Denholm said that while parents may think they are doing the right thing by using a blanket to shield young children in prams from the sun, they are putting them in grave danger.

 Ms Denholm said research showed just how much hotter a pram got if it was covered.